Specializations in the MLIS Program

-MLS students may alternatively work with their advisors to define their own course plans, and are not required to pursue a specialization within the MLS degree.
-However, if students have particular career goals, they are encouraged to consult the Career Course Plans that have been developed to help students with their course planning and to find employment upon completion of the MLS degree.
+If students have particular career goals, they are encouraged to consult the Career Course Plans that have been developed to help students with their course planning and to find employment upon completion of the MLIS degree.

 Archives, Records, and Information Management

 The specialization in Archives, Records, and Information Management requires the student, with an advisor’s input, to construct an individual course of study that combines scholarship and theory with practical field experience and that meets the student’s own interests.
 Additional information is available here.

 The program meets all of the requirements recommended for archival education by the Society for American Archivists (SAA).